SitePen/dgrid/README.md

 The Grid class also provides a `styleColumn(colId, css)` method to programmatically add styles to a column, by injecting a rule into a stylesheet in the document.
-This method returns a handle with a `remove` function, which can be called to remove the style rule that was added.
+This method returns a handle with a `remove` function, which can be called to later remove the style rule that was added.

 ## OnDemandList

-This extends List to provide on-demand lazy loading or paging of data as the user scrolls through the list, and interacts with a
+OnDemandList extends List to provide on-demand lazy loading or paging of data as the user scrolls through the list, and interacts with a
 [Dojo object store](http://dojotoolkit.org/reference-guide/dojo/store.html) for querying of data.
 This provides a seamless, intuitive interface for viewing large sets of data in scalable manner.
 This also provides sorting delegation to the store.

-The OnDemandList requires that a store be specified via the `store` property, and will call the `query()` method on the store to retrieve the data to be rendered.
+OnDemandList requires that a store be specified via the `store` property, and will call the `query()` method on the store to retrieve the data to be rendered.
 OnDemandList can `query()` with start and count properties so as to only retrieve the necessary objects needed to render the visible rows.
 As the list or grid is